easyJet are one of Europe’s leading low cost short-haul providers, and with bases across Europe they operate over 1,100 routes between 35 countries.

 Because easyJet tends to employ a larger amount of candidates at a time quite often successful applicants will be placed in a ‘holding pool’.

-Don’t worry if this happens to you – the airline states that it guarantees to place you in a cabin crew position within 12 months, and while you wait they will use this time to carry our the final pre-employment checks and organise your training.
+Don’t worry if this happens to you – while you wait the airline will use this time to carry our the final pre-employment checks and organise your training.

 You’ll be allocated an ‘On-board Co-ordinator’ who will be your point of contact during this time.